1bENZ0/ProteusTasks/README.md

 # Polynomial Regression Model

-This is a simple Python application for fitting and visualizing a polynomial regression model using the provided data.
+This is a simple Python application for fitting and visualizing a polynomial regression model using the provided data.The application supports both a Command Line Interface (CLI) and a Graphical User Interface (GUI).The GUI renders and updates the plot in real-time.

 ## Getting Started